-1. What do vineyards in Canada do to protect their grapevines?
-Does it work?
+2. How do vineyards in Canada protect their grapevines?
+Does this work?

-During the winter, many vineyards in Canada cover their grapevines with a material that, when combined with a blanket of snow, keeps the grapevines from freezing in the winter.
-A period of especially cold weather can still cause problems, damaging or killing these valuable plants.
+During the winter, many vineyards in Canada cover their grapevines with an insulating material called geotextile.
+Combined with a blanket of snow, it creates a little cocoon to keep the grapevines from freezing in the winter.
+However, a period of especially cold weather can cause problems, damaging or killing these valuable plants.